How to Tile a Kitchen Splashback

 If you’re looking for an affordable way to give your kitchen a mini-makeover, upgrading your kitchen splashback to a tiled splashback is the best option.
 It’s affordable and incredibly easy to do, so much so you can do it yourself!

-If you’re looking for affordable splashback tiles in Perth, look nowhere else by Ross’s Discount Home Centre.
-We have an enormous range of tiles suitable for splashbacks, with subway tiles starting at $30 per square meter and feature tiles at just $45 per square metre.
-We also have a massive mosaic clearance where you can score mosaic sheets at just $10 each!
+If you’re looking for affordable splashback tiles in Perth, look nowhere else than Ross’s Discount Home Centre.
+We have an enormous range of tiles suitable for splashbacks, with subway tiles starting at $30 per square metre and feature tiles at just $45 per square metre.
+We also have a massive mosaic clearance where you can score mosaic sheets for just $10 each!

 Visit Ross’s Discount Home Centre for all your kitchen splashback tile needs.